aufau/SaberMod/README.rst

 ........

 nk [mode]
-  No Kick. `mode` can be 1 - no dmg, 2 - no knockback
+  No Kick. `mode` can be 1 - no dmg, 2 - no knockback, 3 - no kicking

 wk
   With Kick - default JK2 rules.